-“Dumulmeori”, literally means “the head of two waters”, refers to the starting point of both Bukhangang River and the Namhangang River.
-It is a great place for a day-trip, since it is not very far from Seoul.
-For cycling enthusiast, you may want to check this place out, for its established bicycle trails along the spectacular landscape.
+“Dumulmeori”, which literally means “the head of two waters”, refers to the starting point of both the Bukhangang River and the Namhangang River.
+It is a great place for a day trip since it is not very far from Seoul.
+For cycling enthusiasts, you may want to check this place out, for its established bicycle trails along the spectacular landscape.

-The journey from Seoul to Yangsuri was like travelling via time machine.
-I boarded the subway train from the hustle and bustle of Seoul and alight right at the doorstop of peace and tranquility.
-90 minutes away from Seoul and now we get a peace of mind!.
+The journey from Seoul to Yangsuri was like travelling via a time machine.
+I boarded the subway train from the hustle and bustle of Seoul and alight right at the doorstep of peace and tranquillity.
+90 minutes away from Seoul and now we get peace of mind!.

 We set off from Seoul relatively late.
 Photographers who want to catch the magical moment of the first sunlight will have to wake up early.
 The scenery was said to be particularly magnificent at dawn.
 Since the sun was already high up by the time we arrived, we decided to head directly for lunch.